FrebEaton/learngit/readme.txt

-This is a new git tutorial
+This is a new distributed git tutorial
 Please learn it well